supabase-community/kiro-powers/powers/supabase-hosted/steering/supabase-hosted-onboarding.md

 You MUST refer to `supabase-cli.md` and follow setup before proceeding.

+1. Verify CLI is installed
+2. Verify CLI is linked to a hosted project by checking `supabase/.temp/project-ref`
+3. If CLI is not linked, instruct the user to run `supabase link`

-# MCP setup (CLI)
+# MCP setup (Hosted)

+Supabase hosts an MCP server on `https://mcp.supabase.com/mcp`.

+Options may configured with additional query parameters:
+- `read_only`: Used to restrict the server to read-only queries and tools.
+Recommended by default.
+- `project_ref`: Used to scope the server to a specific project.
+Recommended by default.
+If you omit this, the server will have access to all projects in your Supabase account.
+- `features`: Used to specify which tool groups to enable.

+Depending on which options the user has configured, tool behavior may vary.
+Refer the user to our MCP docs if they need help configuring these.

-Supabase CLI runs an MCP server on `http://127.0.0.1:54321/mcp`.
-If the user has difficulty connecting, you can verify this URL with `supabase status` (without `--local` flag).
-Tools executing using this server affect only the local Supabase instance, but changes can be synced to a hosted instance using the CLI.
+Tools executing using this server affect the hosted Supabase project(s), and changes can be synced to the filesystem using Supabase CLI.

-The local MCP server supports a subset of the functionality of our hosted MCP server, since some features like edge functions are managed through the file system in local development, or may otherwise be unsupported in CLI.

-Since you're working in a local editor, prefer development using this local Supabase instance.
-When running Supabase CLI commands, include the `--local` flag where possible to explicitly target the local instance.
+Although you're working in a local editor, prefer development using this hosted Supabase instance and use Supabase CLI to sync changes to the local `supabase/` folder.

+The user will likely have linked their Supabase CLI to a development project.
+You can find the linked project ref in `supabase/.temp/project-ref`, use this as the `project_id` in MCP tool calls.

 # Initial setup checklist

-1. Ensure Docker Desktop is running
+1. Ensure Supabase CLI is installed
-2. Ensure Supabase CLI is installed
+2. Ensure Supabase CLI is linked to a hosted project
 3. Initialize a git repo with `git init` if not already within a repo
 4. Generate a basic `.gitignore` if not already present with `npx gitignore node` (substitute preferred package manager runner)
 5. Run `supabase init --yes` to initialize the project (creates `supabase/` directory)
-6. Run `supabase start` to start the local Supabase stack
-7. Call MCP tools to get project URL and anon/publishable key
+6. Call MCP tools to get project URL and anon/publishable key
-8. Create `.env.local` file with:
+7. Create `.env.local` file with:
 ```
    NEXT_PUBLIC_SUPABASE_URL=<project url>
    NEXT_PUBLIC_SUPABASE_PUBLISHABLE_KEY=<anon or publishable key>